anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Darren Shepherd is a co-founder and Chief Architect of Rancher Labs.
 Prior to Rancher, Darren was Sr. Principal Engineer at Citrix where he worked on CloudStack, OpenStack, Docker and building the next generation of infrastructure orchestration technology.

-Prior to joining Citrix, Darren worked at GoDaddy, where he designed and lead a team that implemented both public and private IaaS clouds.
+Before joining Citrix, Darren worked at GoDaddy, where he designed and lead a team that implemented both public and private IaaS clouds.
 You can find him on Twitter at [@ibuildthecloud](https://twitter.com/ibuildthecloud).

 ### Workshops